web3/web3.js/docs/web3-module.rst

 **The ``execute`` method of the ``AbstractMethod`` class has to get overwritten.**

-You are able to overwrite these methods:
+You're able to overwrite these methods:

 - :ref:`afterExecution <web3-abstract-method-after-execution>`
 - :ref:`beforeExecution <web3-abstract-method-before-execution>`